 The statute of limitations is the legal filing deadline that is applicable to all personal injury claims.
 Generally, plaintiffs have three years from the date of the accident to bring their case to court.
-Retaining a seasoned lawyer soon after an 18-wheeler accident could be essential to preserving your right to recovery and maximizing the amount of compensation available to you.
+Retaining a seasoned lawyer soon after an 18-wheeler accident in Marion could be essential to preserving your right to recovery and maximizing the amount of compensation available to you.

 Contact a Marion Truck Accident Attorney for Assistance